-The wisdom of reflexion of parietal pleura on the surface of the chest wall is of great relevance while carrying out different medical and surgical procedures.
+To carry out several medical and surgical processes, the wisdom of reflexion of parietal pleura on the surface of chest wall is of great importance to play the role for these processes.

 It’s marked by a curved line (with convexity pointed upwards) drawn from sternoclavicular joint to the junction of medial third and middle third of the clavicle.
 The peak of dome of pleura is located 1 inch (2.5) above the medial 1-third of the clavicle.